JupyterPhysSciLab/JupyterPiDAQ/docs/Installation.md

 2. Create a directory for the virtual environment you will be installing into (example: `mkdir JupyterPiDAQ`).
 3. Navigate into the directory `cd JupyterPiDAQ`.
-4. Create the virtual environment and enter it `$ pipenv shell`.
+4. Create the virtual environment and enter it `pipenv shell`.
 To get out of the environment you can issue the `exit` command on the command line.
 5. While still in the shell install the latest JupyterPiDAQ and all its requirements